kgretzky/evilginx2/README.md

 Phishlets are loaded within the container at `/app/phishlets`, which can be mounted as a volume for configuration.

+Configuration is saved in `/root/.evilginx/`.
+You can also mount this as a volume to persist configurations between containers.

 #### Installing from precompiled binary packages

 Grab the package you want from [here](https://github.com/kgretzky/evilginx2/releases) and drop it on your box.
 Then do: